Years ago I blew my first shot at university. I goofed off, got lousy grades, and ending up with a one-year academic suspension.

 If you need to work Sundays to get ahead, God says there is no need to climb the corporate ladder.
 You can take your rest and honor Him more by staying that one rung further down than you could ever do so by rising higher while rejecting His Sunday gift.

 And here’s a radical thought for all the procrastinating students out there.
 If you really should have been working on your project all week, but didn’t, and now it’s Sunday and the project is due the next day* and you’ve barely started,…you know what?
 You can still take your day of rest.
-Of course you need to ask God’s forgiveness for all the laziness of the last week.
+Yes, you need to ask God’s forgiveness for all the laziness of the last week.
 But you don’t do Him any honor in starting to work hard on the day He’s given to you as rest.
 Take your day.
 Fail your project.
 Understand that the reason you have a lousy mark is because of all the time you wasted during the week, and it has nothing to do with the rest you took on Sunday.
 Then ask God to help you fight your procrastination so you don’t make this same mistake again.

 Embrace the gift, not the exception

-Of course sometimes there are reasons to work on Sunday.
+Sometimes there are reasons to work on Sunday.
 We know there are all sorts of jobs that may require some Sunday hours.
 We know that Jesus healed on Sunday, and encouraged taking kids and oxen out of pits even if they happen to fall in on the Sabbath (Luke 14).
 Police officers, farmers, ministers and the odd chemist or two, will need to work on Sunday.

 But the principle remains the same: God gives us rest.
-Taking a day off, once per week, is not only a gift from God, but also a matter of, in humility, trusting Him.
+Taking a day off, once per week, is not only a gift from God but also a matter of, in humility, trusting Him.
 Each week God provides this reminder to make it clear that yes, the world can get by without us.
 So if your vital job keeps you from the occasional worship service, then you should still take God up on his gift of rest.
 Take a breather on Monday, or Saturday, and discover how you’re not quite as vital as you thought.
 Then stop trying to figure out a way to evade God’s generosity.
 Just enjoy it.

 Why would we ever say no?